The Dangers & Risks of Untreated Sleep Apnea

 Everyone snores from time to time.
 For some people, snoring is not that much of an issue and is merely a sign that they are a bit congested or that they are overweight and could benefit from losing a few pounds.
 But there are times when snoring is severe and when it interferes with your ability to breathe during sleep.
 In those instances, a person is not just snoring.
 They are experiencing something known as sleep apnea.
 Of the 90 million or so people who snore, about half have sleep apnea.

 Sleep apnea is considerably more severe than snoring.
-Left untreated, it can contribute to numerous health issues and severely impact your quality of life.
+Untreated, sleep apnea can contribute to numerous health issues and severely impact your quality of life.
 Learn more about the effects of sleep apnea and what you can do to treat and manage it.

 What Is Sleep Apnea?